ggibelli/ggibelli/README.md

 # Giovanni Gibelli
-Full Stack Web Developer who love to code in React and build complex web applications using the latest technologies.
+Full Stack Web Developer who love to code in TypeScript, mainly React and build complex web applications using the latest technologies.

 Latest project was a Wine trading app that connects wineries in need to sell or buy bulk wine, choosing between more than 4000 Italian wines.
 Every wine has a different grape composition by Italian law, the user can choose the right vineyards after selecting the wine.
 The user can post an ad, and if there is already a wine listed that matches the parameters, the user can send a message to the seller/buyer.
 The ads, messages, negotiations and reviews can be filtered, sorted and there is pagination on the server to improve performance.
 The app sends a notification and a mail when a new wine is posted that matches the user's active ad, users can chat in real-time, leave reviews and manage active negotiations and posted ads.